On behalf of the Shrine of Remembrance Trustees we are pleased to present the 2022–2023 Annual Report.

-We also warmly acknowledge and thank our many donors for their generous support.
+We also gratefully acknowledge and thank our many donors for their generous support.

 Captain Stephen Bowater OAM RAN